 Aldosterone Urine Test, 24-Hour

-An aldosterone urine test is normally performed to not only measure the amount of aldosterone removed in the urine but also to check for a tumor in the adrenal glands, gauge the amount of aldosterone released into the body by the adrenal glands, and to find the cause of high blood pressure or low potassium levels.
+An aldosterone urine test can also check for a tumor in the adrenal glands, gauge the amount of aldosterone released by the adrenal glands, and find the cause of high blood pressure or low potassium levels.

 Results are dependent on:

 - the condition being diagnosed

 High aldosterone levels can be the effect of: